 Recommendation Type of recommendation Date raised Progress to date Addressed?
 Further action?
-3 The Authority should evaluate options for creating a ledger coding structure that is more reflective of the activities of the Authority. ate options for support the production of the statement of accounts have been ng a ledger coding relayed to the Authority's service provider, St Helens Council.
-The ure that is more provider confirmed their commitment to reviewing, and replacing, th tive of the activities financial information system.
-The Authority has asked to be a part o Yes Statutory recommendation remains open until the accounts produced can be audited and the effectiveness of the solution verified.
+3 The Authority should evaluate options for creating a ledger coding structure that is more reflective of the activities of the Authority.
+Statutory November 2021 The issues identified in the financial information systems used to support the production of the statement of accounts have been relayed to the Authority's service provider, St Helens Council.
+The provider confirmed their commitment to reviewing, and replacing, the financial information system.
+The Authority has asked to be a part of a working group to relay the particular requirements of the Authority in this process.
+We note that St Helens are upgrading their system to Agresso and including the Authority in this change.
+This is expected to have a positive impact in relation to the system issues identified but not expected to be in place until 2024.
+Yes Statutory recommendation remains open until the accounts produced can be audited and the effectiveness of the solution verified.
 The Authority also use a complex spreadsheet in order to facilitate accounts production, which translates the ledger information into the format required for accounts and working papers.
 Errors were found in this which led to the raising of the recommendation.
 The spreadsheet has been reviewed by officers and much simplified, so that the production of the accounts and the support for the auditor are made easier to follow.
 This was a manual exercise breaking the links which were impacting accuracy, it has been time and resource intensive for the finance team and still requires checking to ensure issues do not continue.
 As such although the recommendation has been responded to the spreadsheet does still require additional resource to be effective nor can its accuracy be verified until the completion of the audit of the accounts which it supports, this remains ongoing.
 4 The Authority should report progress against the action plan (to respond to the recommendations) to full Authority at every meeting Statutory November 2021 The Authority has reported on the progress of the recommendations at all meetings of Members in 2022 and to 4 of the 5 committee meetings in 2023 - this is sufficient oversight.
 The meeting it is not reported at was used to focus on the budget setting process.
 No